-A big part of a good marketing strategy is finding a way to form an emotional connection between a brand and their audience.
-When consumers feel an emotional attachment to a brand drives brand loyalty and pushes people to buy.
+A big part of a good marketing strategy is finding a way to form an emotional connection between the brand and their audience.
+When consumers feel an emotional attachment to a brand, it drives brand loyalty and pushes people to buy.
 This is why marketing campaigns today are using brand storytelling more than ever.

 Brand storytelling has been a buzzword in the marketing community recently, and for good reason.
-The possibilities of storytelling are huge.
+The possibilities of storytellingare huge.
 Humans are hardwired for stories.
 We feel connected to stories and experience them neurologically and chemically in a way that even the most critical facts can’t do for us.
-When you pair a smart idea with accurate facts and tell it to an audience in a narrative form you get a compelling story.
+When you pair a smart idea with accurate facts and tell it to an audience in a narrative form you humanize corporate storytelling.

 Telling people about your brand through stories can help form a bond between your brand character and intended audience.
 Depending on the stage of the marketing funnel your audience is in, a brand story can help you get noticed, be remembered, or close a sale.

 There are many kinds of stories that can be told that make up your overall brand story.
 Whether you choose to tell a story that frames the problem your brand is tackling, cause an emotional response or capture your audience’s attention long enough to make a sale, it all depends on the goal of the story.
 Regardless of the type of story, they should all be framed by your brand narrative so that collectively they tell your intended brand story.

 Your overarching brand narrativeplays a large role in developing your brand story.
 A brand narrative acts as a marketing frame.
 It’s similar to a brand promise as it’s a statement that tells the shared purpose between the audience and the brand.

 For example, IBM’s brand narrative is “building a smarter planet” and Starbucks’ is “serving people, not coffee”.